-Hi!
-My name is Natasha.
-I’m actually quite shy and quiet until I get to know you.
-Then, I can be quite loud and silly.
-I completed my BSc in animal biology and my MSc in behaviour and welfare at the University of Guelph.
+Thank you for investigating our website.
+I’m Natasha the CEO and Founder of Pawzitively Polite.
+If you meet me in class you’re going to think that I’m very out going and social but the opposite is actually quite true.
+I’m very shy and quiet until I feel comfortable.
+I studied at the University of Guelph where I completed my BSc in Animal Biology and MSc in Animal Behaviour and Welfare.
 That’s where I found my passion for animal training.
-As a child my family always had pets.
-Cats, dogs, fish, horses and birds but while I was at school I couldn’t have any pets and I was missing having pets so I decided to take part in the student dog training program.
-It was a fun diversion where students from the University trained dogs that were donated by members of the community under the guidance of a dog trainer.
-At the end of the 8 weeks of training we got to compete in a small, fun obedience competition with the dog that we had been working with.
-The competition was part of the open house weekend for the the University.
-The following year, my roommate, who had been working with one of the local trainers found herself as one of the instructors.
+As a child my family always had pets; cats, dogs, fish, horses and birds but while I was at school I couldn’t have any pets and I was missing having pets so I decided to take part in the student dog training program.
+It was a fun diversion where students from the University trained dogs that were donated by members of the community under the guidance of a local trainer.
+At the end of the 8 weeks of training we got to compete in a small, fun obedience with the dog that we been working with.
+The competition was part of the open house weekend for the University.
+The following year, my roommate had been working with the local trainer and was now one of the trainers for the student dog training program.
 I had decided I was too busy with school work to par take that year.
 A couple of weeks in she was telling me about a dog in another class that was going to get kicked out because it was “untrainable”.
 She asked if I would come work with it in her class.
-It took a couple of days of pondering on my part and convincing on hers but I finally agreed to give it a shot.
+It took a couple of days of pondering on my part and convincing on her but I finally agreed to give it a shot.